-The objective of the measurements done by Cetecom Inc. was the dosimetric assessment of one device.
+The PCG-1J1L is a new Personal Computer from SONY Corporation operating in the 2412 MHz to 2462 MHz & 2402 MHz to 2480 MHz frequency ranges.
+The objective of the measurements done by Cetecom Inc. was the dosimetric assessment of the device.
 The tests were performed in configurations for devices operated next to a person's body.
+The effects of colocating two transmitters are also evaluated.
 The examinations were carried out with the dosimetric assessment system SARA2 described below.

-4.1.
-The IEEE Standard C95.1 and the FCC Exposure Criteria
+4.1 The IEEE Standard C95.1 and the FCC Exposure Criteria